Types of Tea

 How the leaves are prepared will determine their final classification as black, white, green, and oolong teas.
 The main difference between the many tea varieties is how much oxygen the leaves are permitted to retain during processing and drying.
 More oxygen produces dark-colored black teas.

-Less oxygen results in green tea.
+Fewer oxygen results in green tea.
 Unprocessed leaves are classified as white teas.
 Black tea, currently the most mainstream tea in the US, was originally produced out of necessity rather than taste.

 Brief History: Black Tea